Railway Hotel, Gympie: Heritage listing

 Railway Hotel was listed on the Queensland Heritage Register on 12 June 2008 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Railway Hotel at Gympie, constructed in 1915 on a site associated with a hotel since 1882, is important in demonstrating a significant pattern of urban development from the 1860s: the clustering of commercial premises in the vicinity of railway stations.
 The Railway Hotel at Gympie is an excellent illustration of this trend.
 The connectivity between the hotel and the railway station, due both to the close proximity and to the footbridge that emerges from the station in front of the hotel, is a particularly good illustration of the interdependence of commercial places (including hotels) and railways in moving and accommodating goods and people in Queensland prior to developments in road transportation.
 The hotel occupies a prominent and easily accessible position in relation to the former Gympie Railway Station, and for decades has offered accommodation to rail travellers and the provision of drink and food for visitors and locals.

 The construction of the new Railway Hotel in 1915–1916 is associated with a period of significant growth in Gympie, during which services and facilities at Gympie Railway Station and precinct were expanded, closely linked to the increasing economic importance of the district's dairy and fruit industries.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Although some interior alterations, especially on the ground floor which contains the public spaces, can be expected in hotels that have sustained their function through many decades, the Railway Hotel at Gympie retains a high degree of integrity and intactness.
 It remains important in illustrating the principal characteristics of a large timber hotel of the early twentieth century, expressed in its form, exterior detail, and internal layout, fittings, fixtures and decorative detailing.
 High ceilings and verandahs illustrate a response to sub-tropical Queensland conditions, while the decorative elements on the verandah and gables reveal the influence of domestic forms on hotel architecture at this period.
 Internally, the place retains an early and fine timber staircase; extensive use of decorative pressed metal ceilings, ceiling roses and cornices in the public rooms on the ground floor; original door and window joinery and hardware; and a highly intact upper floor with early bedrooms opening off a central corridor.
 Earlier gas light pipes and fittings remain to the upper and lower rear veranda's.

 The place is important because of its aesthetic significance.

-Situated on one of Gympie's hills, the Railway Hotel is a prominent and well-known landmark in Gympie.
-The building's position overlooking the train station and next to the platform footbridge, reinforces its connectivity to the railway while making a strong aesthetic contribution to the railway precinct and to the Gympie townscape.
+Situated on one of Gympie's hills, the Railway Hotel is a prominent landmark in Gympie.
+The building's position overlooking the train station and next to the platform footbridge reinforces its connectivity to the railway while making a strong aesthetic contribution to the railway precinct and to the Gympie townscape.